 - 1½ cups ice cubes

 - fresh lime juice taken from half of one green lime

 - 1 tablespoon liquid honey (or maple syrup for vegan)

 Put all ingredients in your high speed blender and blend until smooth.
-Add a bit of water for a more fluid beverage.
+Add some water for a more fluid beverage and blend again.
 Pour into glasses and garnish as desired, for example, mint leaves, watermelon wedges or other fresh fruit.
 Serve immediately.
 Store leftover smoothie in a sealed glass bottle in fridge for one day.